Purpose

 "A Rendered Impression across all display marketing channels is the measurement of responses from an ad delivery system to an ad request from the user's browser, which is filtered for invalid traffic and is recorded at a point as late as possible in the process of delivery of the creative material to the user's browser.
 The ad must be loaded and at minimum begin to render in order to count it as a valid rendered impression."

-If the impression event is inhibited by the publisher, or the video was not started, the Impression will not be counted by Flashtalking, only the initial Ad Requested will be tracked.
-Impression delivery is subjected to robust initial and ongoing quality control as well as data analytics exercises to ensure compliant measurement and to monitor for potential changes and errors.
+If the impression event is inhibited by the publisher, or the video was not started, we will not count the Impression; only the initial Ad Requested will be tracked.
+Impression delivery is subject to robust initial and ongoing quality control, as well as data analytics, to ensure compliance and monitor for potential changes and errors.

-A video publisher certification program is in place to ensure that publishers are firing off the impression event when the ad has been loaded and at minimum begins to render, meaning: After the initiation of the stream, post-buffering, when the ad itself begins to appear on the user’s device (begins to play).
-When possible, Video Publishers will be certified by Flashtalking based on a visual QA of a Flashtalking tag to ensure that the Impression metric fires off after the video has buffered and begun to play in the client player.
+A video publisher certification program is in place to ensure that publishers are firing off the impression event when the ad has been loaded and at a minimum begins to render, meaning: After the initiation of the stream, post-buffering, when the ad itself begins to appear on the user’s device (begins to play).
+When possible, Video Publishers will be certified by Flashtalking (Innovid) through a visual QA of our tag to ensure that the Impression metric fires after the video has buffered and begun to play in the client player.
 If a test page is not available, publishers will need to self-report that they fire the impression event in accordance with the MRC & IAB Guidelines.
 Discrepancy checks will be performed on live inventory.
-Publishers who pass the testing will be considered, “Certified for MRC” and reviewed annually to account for any changes.
+Publishers who pass the testing will be considered “Certified for MRC” and will be reviewed annually to reflect any changes.
 Only impressions fired from players designated as Certified for MRC can be included in an MRC-accredited metric.

 Caching

-To minimize under-counting due to caching, the ad serving platform employs a mechanism designed to trigger a cache flush, which results in any content in the file being ignored and automatically retrieving a new copy, as well as random numbers being appended to the requests.
-In line with the IAB guidelines, we use the HTTP cache-control response headers 'cache-control', 'pragma' and 'expiry'.
+To minimize undercounting due to caching, the ad-serving platform employs a mechanism that triggers a cache flush, causing any cached content to be ignored and a new copy to be retrieved, and it also appends random numbers to requests.
+In line with the IAB guidelines, we use the HTTP cache-control response headers 'cache-control', 'pragma', and 'expiry'.

 All measured impressions are census-based and not sampled.

-Flashtalking does not fire Display impression rendered or viewability events while a page is in a pre-fetched or pre-rendered state.
-Pre-fetching may cause an Ads Requested “Count on Decision” event to fire, but the ad will not be counted as an Impression Rendered, or measured for viewability, until it has been rendered on the page.
-Standard rules apply to pre-rendered pages, utilizing the Page Visibility API to determine if the ad is being loaded on a pre-rendered page and waiting until the page enters a visible state before rendering the ad.
+Display impression rendered or viewability events are not fired while a page is in a pre-fetched or pre-rendered state.
+Pre-fetching may cause an Ads Requested “Count on Decision event to fire, but the ad will not be counted as an Impression Rendered or measured for viewability until it has been rendered on the page.
+Standard rules apply to pre-rendered pages, using the Page Visibility API to detect when the ad is loaded on a pre-rendered page and to wait until the page enters a visible state before rendering the ad.

-It is recognized that there are some situations, out of our control, that may result in the under or over-counting of ad impressions.
-These cases are hard to quantify and are not considered to be at a level to warrant specific action.
+It is recognized that situations beyond our control may result in under- or overcounting of ad impressions.
+These cases are difficult to quantify and are not considered at a level that warrants specific action.
 Such situations could include:

-Ad blocking software may be implemented that could potentially result in the under or over-counting of impressions, depending on the configuration of the software and what it is designed to block.
-Flashtalking is unable to determine when ad blocking software is being used by a client device.
+Ad-blocking software may be implemented, which could result in under- or overcounting of impressions, depending on its configuration and the content it is designed to block.
+We cannot determine whether ad-blocking software is being used on a client device.

 Pop-up blockers

-As Flashtalking’s ads are called from a parent tag on a page, they are unlikely to be affected by pop up blockers.
-However, we are unable to prevent 3rd parties from implementing our ads within a pop-up and are unable to determine when an ad is being served in a pop-up.
-In the unusual instance that a pop-up blocker does prevent an ad from rendering, no Impression Rendered or Viewability events will fire.
+As our ads are called from a parent tag on a page, they are unlikely to be affected by pop-up blockers.
+However, we cannot prevent 3rd parties from serving our ads in pop-ups, nor can we determine when an ad is served in one.
+In the unusual instance that a pop-up blocker prevents an ad from rendering, no Impression Rendered or Viewability events will fire.

 Latency

 Video impressions are counted based on the direct signal of render events from publisher players.
-Any latency in the firing of our event pixels due to player performance or Internet network bandwidth is outside Flashtalking’s control but will not impact the accuracy of collected metrics.
+Any latency in firing our event pixels due to player performance or network bandwidth is outside our control and will not affect the accuracy of collected metrics.

-Flashtalking uses automated techniques to report traffic identified as being from a "purchased" source.
+Automated techniques are used to report traffic from a "purchased" source.
 Any traffic not designated as being "purchased" should be considered to be from an "undetermined" source.

-The IAB has given guidance to the Digital Video industry to deliver information like Continuous Play via macros within the VAST ad request, but Flashtalking has found that adoption for this method is low.
-Flashtalking encourages the use of this parameter and will continue to receive and report on these signals when provided.
+The IAB has issued guidance to the Digital Video industry to deliver information such as Continuous Play via macros within the VAST ad request, but we have found that adoption of this method is low.
+We encourage the use of this parameter and will continue to receive and report on these signals as they are provided.

-The IAB has given guidance to the Digital Video industry to deliver information like video ad placement macros (pre-roll, mid-roll, post-roll) within the VAST ad request but Flashtalking has found that adoption for this method is low.
-We encourage the publishers to use this macro and when publishers begin to report ad placement information, we will enable the collection of the necessary signals to provide such reporting.
+The IAB has issued guidance to the Digital Video industry to include information such as video ad placement macros (pre-roll, mid-roll, post-roll) in the VAST ad request, but we have found that adoption of this method is low.
+We encourage publishers to use this macro, and once they begin reporting ad placement information, we will enable the collection of the necessary signals to support such reporting.

-The IAB has given guidance to the Digital Video industry to deliver information like Auto-Play, Auto-Refresh, and Forced Duration via macros within the VAST ad request but Flashtalking has found that adoption for this method is low.
-Flashtalking will continue to receive and report on these signals when provided.
+The IAB has issued guidance to the Digital Video industry on delivering information such as Auto-Play, Auto-Refresh, and Forced Duration via macros within the VAST ad request, but we have found that adoption of this method is low.
+We will continue to receive and report on these signals as they are provided.

-Related to Protected metrics reported by Flashtalking, please refer to the Protected’s Description of Methodology for how the associating service measures and reports situations of inactivity.
+Related to Protected metrics reported by Flashtalking (Innovid), refer to the Protected’s Description of Methodology for how the associated service measures and reports situations of inactivity.

 CTV/OTT TV Off

 Due to changes to Safari’s predictive navigation feature, there is a potential risk of over-counting the “Impressions Rendered” metric.
-For instance, when a Safari user pastes a URL for a previously visited site, the browser may attempt to predict the complete URL based on browsing history and pre-load the page and ads in full to enhance navigation speed.
+For instance, when a Safari user pastes a URL for a previously visited site, the browser may attempt to predict the full URL from browsing history and pre-load the page and its ads to improve navigation speed.
 Please note that ads are not double-counted if the pre-loaded page is eventually displayed to the user.
-Flashtalking previously implemented a fix for Safari pre-loading in Q1 2021.
+We previously implemented a fix for Safari pre-loading in Q1 2021.
 Subsequent updates to Safari's page visibility API in September 2022 compromised the effectiveness of this solution.
 We’re currently investigating the situation and have determined this is a limited case affecting less than 2% of Gross Unfiltered Rendered Impressions.
-Please contact your Flashtalking account representative with any questions.
+Contact your account representative with any questions.

 Both the initial ad requests and the event tracking pixels are logged by the servers.
-We utilize multiple servers to provide sufficient capacity, and each of the servers maintains its own log files, which are copied and processed on an ongoing basis.
+We use multiple servers to provide sufficient capacity, and each server maintains its own log files, which are continuously copied and processed.
 No real-time log file reformatting is performed by the servers.
 Log files of events determined by Protected are processed hourly.

-A combination of automated and manual processes and controls are employed to retrieve and determine the completeness of each file processed.
-These include checks to determine if each was processed exactly once, checks for corrupt files based on the unique key naming convention used for the log files and data consistency checks.
+A combination of automated and manual processes and controls is used to retrieve and verify the completeness of each processed file.
+These include checks to ensure each was processed exactly once, checks for corrupt files based on the log files' unique-key naming convention, and checks for data consistency.

-At a campaign reporting level, as with other third-party verification partners, Protected total campaign metrics may differ significantly from metrics reported by the ad server.
-Such differences can be due to a number of typical causes, including partial/sampled tagging of campaigns, differentiated handling of tags by browsers or certain publishers, and effects from publisher blocking or users' ad blocking tools.
-There is also the potential for Protected Media to report additional GIVT due to Protected's advanced verification methodologies and detection techniques.
+At a campaign reporting level, as with other third-party verification partners, Protected's total campaign metrics may differ significantly from metrics reported by the ad server.
+Such differences can be due to several common causes, including partial/sampled tagging across campaigns, differential handling of tags by browsers or certain publishers, and effects from publisher blocking or users' ad-blocking tools.
+There is also potential for Protected Media to report additional GIVT through its advanced verification methodologies and detection techniques.

 Log file retrievals and processing